lwneumann/Render/README.md

 This is a personal project to make graphics from scratch.
-They are mp4s so speed is certainly not a focus.
+Output is mp4s so speed is certainly not a focus.